-The gray man theory as a way of disappearing into the crowd so you can move unnoticed when disaster strikes.
+The gray man theory is a way of disappearing into the crowd so you can move unnoticed when disaster strikes.
 The idea is that you can conceal your preparedness by blending in with the crowd before or during an emergency.

-While it is generally referred to as the ‘gray man theory,’ this theory can of course be applied to anyone, man or woman, of any age, who needs to blend into a crowd amidst a disastrous situation to conceal the fact that they have survival skills and/or are carrying tactical gear.
+While it is generally referred to as the ‘gray man theory,’ this theory can, of course, be applied to anyone, man or woman, of any age, who needs to blend into a crowd amidst a disastrous situation to conceal the fact that they have survival skills and/or are carrying tactical gear.

 When you think of ‘blending in with the crowd’ it’s generally a negative, right?

-Nobody wants to be just like everyone else, you want to be unique, to stand out – that is, until there’s an emergency and you’re the only one prepared.
-As a prudent prepper, you’ll be ready when disaster strikes but what will everyone around you be doing?
+Nobody wants to be just like everyone else.
+You want to be unique, to stand out – that is, until there’s an emergency and you’re the only one prepared.
+As a prudent prepper, you’ll be ready when disaster strikes, but what will everyone around you be doing?

 Panicking, most likely.

-In states of panic, people become desperate, and desperation can lead people to do whatever it takes to stay alive – at this point, you certainly don’t want to be singled out as the one person who is prepared for survival.
+In states of panic, people become desperate, and desperation can lead people to do whatever it takes to stay alive – at this point, you certainly don’t want to be singled out as the one person prepared for survival.